MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 There are two basic ways that you, as an administrator, can deploy the OneDrive sync app to Mac users in your organization:

-- Have users install and set up the OneDrive sync app themselves by following the instructions in [Sync files with OneDrive on Mac OS X](https://support.office.com/article/d11b9f29-00bb-4172-be39-997da46f913f).
+- Install and set up the OneDrive sync app by following the instructions in [Sync files with OneDrive on Mac OS X](https://support.office.com/article/d11b9f29-00bb-4172-be39-997da46f913f).
 To install the OneDrive sync app for Mac, a user has to be an administrator on the Mac or know an administrator account name and password.

 - Download the installer package file to your local network, and then use your software distribution tools to deploy the app to your users.
 By using a software distribution tool, you have more control over the deployment, including which users get the sync app and when.
-The OneDrive sync app for Mac uses the Apple Installer technology for installation.
-This means you can continue to use the software distribution tools that you normally use to deploy software to Mac users.
+The OneDrive sync app for Mac uses the Apple Installer technology for installation allowing you to use the software distribution tools that you normally use to deploy software to Mac users.
 You can use [Microsoft Intune](/mem/intune/apps/apps-add-office365-macOS).
 Other common tools are [Jamf Pro](https://www.jamfsoftware.com/products/casper-suite/), [Munki](https://www.munki.org/), and [AutoPkg](https://github.com/autopkg/autopkg).
 You can also use [Apple Remote Desktop](https://www.apple.com/remotedesktop/) and [AppleScript](https://developer.apple.com/library/mac/documentation/AppleScript/Conceptual/AppleScriptX/AppleScriptX.html).

 ## Manage OneDrive settings on macOS using property list (Plist) files